Law Against Rehabilitation of Nazism: Criticism

 The law has been the subject of domestic and international criticism, due to fears of its impact on free speech and historical research.
 A BBC report in 2017 noted that the law has "curbed...the public discussion of WW2 history".
 Human Rights Watch report in 2017 noted that "[the law's] selective implementation has so far led to several unjust sentences".

-Russian government officials have dismissed these objections, noting that the law is similar to many other laws known as laws against Holocaust denial, particularly common in Europe.
+Russian government officials have dismissed these objections, claiming that the law is similar to many other laws known as laws against Holocaust denial, particularly common in Europe.
 Historian Ivan Kurilla addressed that, saying that while the first European memory laws "were propagated by left-wing political forces aiming to preserve the memory of oppressed groups and the crimes of their states", newer laws, such as the Russian one, are increasingly "backed by pro-state right-wing politicians that seek to create a heroic national narrative and legislate away any doubt about the state’s historical righteousness".
 Historian Nikolay Koposov wrote that the main goal of the law is "to promote the cult of the Russian state, whose primary incarnation rests in the celebration of the heroic memory of World War II".